siennathesane/cs.ds/phase-1.typ

-= Foundational Concepts
+= Foundational Concepts: Time & Ordering

 Time & ordering are the most fundamental aspects distributed systems.
-They define and drive the way we reason about complexity and decision-making.
+They define and drive the way we reason about complexity and decision-making yet present the most fundamental challenge: _ordering events without global time._

-== Time and Ordering

-The fundamental challenge: _ordering events without global time._

 == Lamport Clocks: The Foundation of Distributed Systems